Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/move-project-collection.md

     For more information, see [Configuring Lab Management for SCVMM Environments](config-lab-scvmm-envs.md).

-2. Recreate the golden master virtual machines and templates in the new SCVMM and import virtual machines and templates into the team project collection.
+2. Recreate the golden master virtual machines and templates in the new SCVMM and import virtual machines and templates into the project collection.

     For more information, see [How to: Create and Store Virtual Machines and Templates Ready for Lab Management](https://msdn.microsoft.com/en-us/library/ee702479(v=vs.120).aspx).

-3. Recreate the environments for each team project.
+3. Recreate the environments for each project.

     For more information, see [Creating an SCVMM Environment Using Stored Virtual Machines and Templates](https://msdn.microsoft.com/en-us/library/ee518915(v=vs.120).aspx).

-### Q: How do I restrict access to select functions in a team project?
+### Q: How do I restrict access to select functions in a project?

 **A:** Users who have permissions to access one project within a collection can view other projects within that collection, even if they don't have permissions to modify work items or perform other actions in that project.
 You can [Grant or restrict access to select features and functions](/vsts/security/restrict-access) from creating or modifying select artifacts, as well as restrict them from seeing projects, by specifically creating groups and configuring restrictions on those groups.